Visitors to Martin Luther King Jr.'s birth home stop a woman from setting fire to it

 The officers found "two what we believe to be off-duty NYPD officers who'd been visiting the center that had the individual detained," Schierbaum said, adding that the officers had chased the woman down as she attempted to flee.

 In an update, Atlanta Police identified the woman as Laneisha Shantrice Henderson, 26.
-She has now bee charged with arson and interfering with government property.
+She has now been charged with arson and interfering with government property.

 No damage to the King historic home, fire official says